gytcrt/randomwalk/content/posts/blog-set-up/index.md

 <!-- TODO: I want more space here -->
 **I also found it very helpful to browse other people's websites created from the themes.** Some of them serve as a great inspiration for me, and many folks wrote blogs about their website set-up and customization too.
 I will link some reference at the end of this post.

 After browsing 100+ websites, I picked [PaperModX](https://reorx.github.io/hugo-PaperModX/) to start my website.
 PaperModX is an enhanced version of [PaperMod](https://adityatelange.github.io/hugo-PaperMod/).
-I like the clean aesthetic of the theme, and it is the [top stared GitHub theme](https://github.com/QIN2DIM/awesome-hugo-themes) for Hugo.
-Similar to other design choice in software development, Choosing a popular framework with a mature community makes your life easier.
+I like the clean aesthetic of the theme, and it is the [top stared GitHub theme](https://github.com/QIN2DIM/awesome-hugo-themes) for Hugo. **Similar to other design choice in software development, Choosing a popular framework with a mature community makes your life easier.**

 ## Hosting and deployment: Github Pages + Github Actions
 Since I'm building a static website, which doesn't contain dynamic content.
 The best and most economic place to host my website is [Github pages](https://pages.github.com/).
 It is free if you are using public repo or some premium version of Github account.

 In addition, [Github Actions](https://github.com/features/actions) has made deployment so easy along with Github Page.
 Hugo has a page on [hosting on Github Pages with Github Actions](https://gohugo.io/host-and-deploy/host-on-github-pages/).
 I recommend following the page to deploy your static website.

-If you are not familiar with deployment or CI/CD tools like Github Actions, don't get scared by it.
-With Github Copilot and AI coding tools like Cursor, configuring the deployment files has been way easier than it used to be.
+**If you are not familiar with deployment or CI/CD tools like Github Actions, don't get scared by it.
+With Github Copilot and AI coding tools like Cursor, configuring the deployment files has been way easier than it used to be.**

 ## Analytics set up: Umami + DigitalOcean
 In modern product/software development, feedback is essential for improvement.
-My website aims to serve myself and my audience, so I'd love to take feedback from my audience.
-There are direct and indirect feedbacks.
-Website traffic is in direct feedback, and comments from visitor are direct feedback.
+My website aims to serve myself and audience, so I'd love to take feedback from my audience.
 In this section, I will talk about my analytics platform set up(indirect feedback).

 Hugo PaperMod provides very easy integration with [Google Analytics 4](https://support.google.com/analytics/answer/10089681?hl=en).
 I believe using Google Analytics would be the most straight forward and time-saving set up.
 However, I do want to have more control over my traffic data, and I did more research on potential analytics tools.
 [Plausible Analytics](https://plausible.io/) and [Umami](https://umami.is/) are two of the popular tools.
 I picked Umami since it's open-source, free and self-hostable.